 With cherry tomatoes, sweet corn, cucumber, and sprouts, this is a seriously summery salad.
 It ticks all the hot weather boxes.
 Fresh, light, crunchy, filling – and minimal cooking time!
 Because even though we’re halfway through August, I am not craving pumpkin yet, especially since it’s still well above 30C here in Manitoba.

 Green lentils take about 15 minutes to cook, and corn on the cob takes maximum 20 minutes depending on how you cook it, but you can always use frozen instead.
 If you do use fresh sweet corn, try to eat it as soon as possible after buying it.
 It’ll get less sweet the longer you store it.

 I just remembered that I meant to add some pickled onions to this bowl and 100% forgot.
 They would be awesome here and I encourage adding some!
-And if you love Mexican-inspired food, take a peek at my vegan cauliflower tacos.
-It was originally a winter recipe, but cauliflower and swiss chard are great at this time of year.
+And if you love Mexican-inspired food, take a peek at my vegan cauliflower tacos and this vegan burrito bowl.
+The tacos were originally a winter recipe, but cauliflower and swiss chard are great at this time of year too.